gchchung/TeloSearchLR/README.md

 ## Usage

-To get started, download a test dataset - a genomic sequencing library from Caenorhabditis elegans generated using PacBio (using fasterq-dump from [sra-tools](https://github.com/ncbi/sra-tools)). sra-tools
+To get started, download a test dataset - a genomic sequencing library from Caenorhabditis elegans generated using PacBio (using ```fasterq-dump``` from [sra-tools](https://github.com/ncbi/sra-tools)).
 ```bash
 # Download a test Caenorhabditis elegans PacBio long-read dataset from SRA using sra-tools
 fasterq-dump --fasta SRR7594465